 Loss of sand from New Jersey coastal beaches and dunes is a serious problem that affects both the coastal environment and important public and private infrastructure (Figure 1-2).
 The U.S. Army Corps of Engineers (USACE) has selected beach nourishment as the most effective way to address the problem and previously constructed segments of the LBI project using sand from Borrow Area D1.
 The LBI project is needed to stem chronic coastal erosion and restore and enhance hurricane and storm damage protection provided by the beach and dune system.
 There is not sufficient volume of beach-compatible sand remaining in Borrow Area D1 to continue maintaining and complete the project.
 In addition, since the discovery of Discarded Military Munitions (DMM) within Borrow Area D1 during the initial LBI beachfill operation in March 2007, PCOE has been employing munitions screens on the dredging intake for subsequent beach nourishment projects to prevent DMM from being deposited on the beaches.
-Over time and with repeated use, this has resulted in armoring of the borrow material as any pebbles, stones, or hardened biological materials (i.e. crustacean, molluscan shells, etc.) larger than the diameter of the screens remain in the borrow area after pumping, rendering less sand material accessible.
+The "sieved" method of pumping with screens renders less material in the borrow area available for beach placement.